Skip to main content

 Theatre Panel

 • Make a compelling argument for the ‘Impact’ criterion and back up any claims you make by providing adequate detail and evidence.
-For more information please view this short video.
+Discuss the specific impact of your project.
+Consider your own practice, your collaborators or partners, participants or audiences, communities, or the broader sector.
+For more information, please view this short video.

 • Please contact Artists Services to discuss a future application to Creative Australia.